ehoxha91/impact_echo_uncertainty_estimation/README.md

 # Impact Echo Uncertainty Estimation

-Evidential Deep Learning for Impact Echo Signal Classification with Uncertainty Quantification
+Uncertainty Estimation for Impact Echo Defect Detection Using Evidential Deep Learning

+If you use this package, please be kind and cite our hard work.

 ## Quick Start